-Accounting is a strong job sector, with a projected growth of 11 percent between 2014 and 2024.
+Accounting is a strong job sector, with a projected growth of 11% between 2014 and 2024.
 Job opportunities are especially impressive for accountants with graduate-level training.
 Unfortunately, taking the next step with your education can be a struggle if you’re already gainfully employed.
 Keep reading to learn why an online degree can make getting your experience a little easier.

-1. No matter where you live, you can learn from the industry’s finest.
+1. No matter where you live, you can learn from the industry’s finest

 Some students assume they must relocate in order to study at the graduate level.
-This presents a challenge for those who have already established roots in a particular location, especially if they are already employed, married or raising a family.
+This presents a challenge for those who have already established roots in a particular location, especially if they are already employed, married, or raising a family.

 If you prefer to remain in your hometown while pursuing a graduate-level education, you now have the ability to do so.
 Online graduate programs allow you to study when and where you want.
-All you need is a good internet connection and the ability to motivate yourself.
+All you need is a reliable internet connection and the ability to motivate yourself.

-2. Online programs make it easier to combine work and school.
+2. Online programs make it easier to combine work and school

 If you already work as an accountant, coordinating in-person lectures into your already busy schedule could be a struggle.
 This is especially true for courses at the graduate level, which can be time-intensive.

-3. With an online program, you can finish your degree at your own pace.
+3. With an online program, you can finish your degree at your own pace

 Some accounting students like to jump right in and finish their schooling as soon as possible.
 Others prefer alternative options, enrolling in one or two classes per semester in hopes of making the most of each course — while still being able to dedicate time to career, family, and other pursuits.

-4. Online learning provides interaction without distraction.
+4. Online learning provides interaction without distraction

 Online discussions can be longer and more in-depth than what would be possible in a typical lecture.
 Interaction is a key component of online learning and it could be free of the distractions that arise in a traditional learning environment.